 Tips for Assisting Aging Parents

-The older generations of Americans are less likely to discuss their finances without a strong incentive, especially if they are concerned about appearing incapable.
-Additionally, stepping in to provide assistance after a long financial history has already been established can feel like navigating a maze of unexpected and uncertain accounts, charges and bills.
+Due to generational differences, older Americans are less likely to discuss their finances with others, especially if they are concerned about appearing incapable.
+For caregivers stepping in to provide assistance it may feel like a maze of unexpected and uncertain accounts, charges and bills.
 Here are our tips:

 - Provide reassurance.
 Asking for assistance when it is needed is a responsible step in managing their finances.